oktadev/ionic-jhipster-starter/README.md

 ```
 {jhipster-project}/src/main/resources/config/application-dev.yml
 {jhipster-project}/webpack/webpack.dev.js
-{ionic-project}/src/providers/api/api.ts
+{ionic-project}/src/environments/environment{.prod}.ts
 ```

 ## Pages

 The Ionic JHipster Starter comes with a variety of ready-made pages.

-## Providers
+## Services

-The Ionic JHipster Starter comes with some basic implementations of common providers.
+The Ionic JHipster Starter comes with some basic implementations of common services.

 ### User

-The `User` provider is used to authenticate users through its `login(accountInfo)` and `signup(accountInfo)` methods, which perform `POST` requests to an API endpoint that you will need to configure.
+The `User` service is used to authenticate users through its `login(accountInfo)` and `signup(accountInfo)` methods, which perform `POST` requests to an API endpoint that you will need to configure.

 ### Api

-The `Api` provider is a simple CRUD frontend to an API.
-Simply put the root of your API url in the Api class and call get/post/put/patch/delete.
+The `Api` service is a simple CRUD frontend to an API.

 ## i18n